dandi/dandi-archive/doc/design/dandiset-issues-tracking.md

   - add action to monitor new issues to enhance description with the `@handles`, or
   - generate/update issue template per each dandiset with its own list of owners.

+### Changes on dandi-archive Backend

+- Provision configuration settings for
+  - GitHub organization where to create repository for a new dandiset
+  - GitHub token with sufficient permissions to create repository in that organization
+- If there is provisioned GitHub organization: Job creating a new dandiset entry would trigger a job to create a new repository.

 ### Changes on dandi-archive Web UI

+- If there is provisioned GitHub organization:
     - Add a section to the web UI for each DANDI set for buttons, such as "See issues", "File an issue", "Ask a question" which routes to the corresponding Issues page on the GitHub repo for that DANDI set
     - Buttons or side component could also report the number of questions asked about that DANDI set

 ### Benefits